Go to Login or Register to make a submission.

 - During the submission, it is mandatory to upload the information of all the co-authors, with affiliations and email addresses.
 Submissions without all the information about all the co-authors will be rejected at the desk.

 - Max 2 non-original figures per paper can be used.
-It is mandatory to attach the written permission of the Publisher to re-publish the paper during the submission.
-Without written permissions, the manuscript will be rejected at the desk.
+During the submission, it is mandatory to attach the written permission of the Publisher to re-publish the figures.
+Without the written permission, the manuscript will be rejected at the desk.

 - Any ethical misconduct during the submission process will imply an immediate rejection of the manuscript.